 p-values. p must always be expressed as equal to, less than, less than or equal to, much less than, greater than, or much greater than that number (p=0.0001; p<0.01, p≤0.01, p<<0.0l; p>0.01, p>>0.01).
 Exact values of p should be given to two decimal places, but for smaller values use p<0.001.

-Statistical methods should be fully referenced and details of any statistical software packages used and their version number must be given, e.g. Epi Info (CDC, Atlanta, GA, USA).
+Statistical methods should specify address and version number of any statistical software packages used e.g. Epi Info (CDC, Atlanta, GA, USA).

 DEPOSITION OF SEQUENCE AND MICROARRAY DATA

 If a manuscript reports on any new nucleotide or protein sequences, these must be deposited in a publicly available database at the time of submission.

 Nucleotide sequences should be deposited in one of the three major collaborative databases – EMBL, GenBank, or DDBJ.
 New sequences and their accession numbers should be listed below the abstract and cited within the text.
 Please see the Journal Style section for more information.

 Authors submitting microarray data should comply with the ‘Minimal Information About a Microarray Experiment’ (MIAME) guidelines.
 Microarray data should also be submitted to GEO (http://www.ncbi.nlm.nih.gov/geo/) or ArrayExpress (http://www.ebi.ac.uk/arrayexpress) and authors must provide accession numbers by the time the paper is accepted.